 Students who withdraw from the University after paying their registration bill will receive pro-rated assessment of tuition and fees according to the following schedule.
 The Summer term is also is subject to a pro-rated assessment of tuition and fees based on the length of each of the sessions within a Summer term.

 Refund for Fall and Spring:

 |Before Classes Begin||1st Week||2nd Week||3rd Week||4th Week or Later|

 |Blue Cross Ins. **||100%||100%||100%||100%||none|

 Charges for room and board will be re-assessed on a pro-rated basis.
 During the final two weeks of the semester, room charges will not be re-assessed.
 Student who do not formally and completely withdraw are not eligible for a refund.
-The student will need to contact both the Residence Life Office located at 101 Turner Hall and UM Dining located on the first floor of the Lommasson Center.
+The student will need to contact both the Residence Life Office located at 101 Turner Hall and UM Dining located in room 114 of the Lommasson Center.